ananace/foreman_maskindb/README.md

 ## Contributing

-Bug reports and merge requests are welcome on the LiU-IT GitLab at https://gitlab.liu.se/ITI/foreman_maskindb or GitHub at https://github.com/ananace/foreman_maskindb
+Bug reports and merge requests are welcome on the LiU GitLab at https://gitlab.liu.se/ITI/foreman_maskindb or GitHub at https://github.com/ananace/foreman_maskindb

 ## License